Parkway Trees

 • The City pays for the trees.

-• City staff coordinates with residents on their requests in the month of March.
+• City staff coordinates with residents on their requests.